Skip to main content

 Intentional Transitioning of Acadian Forest Within a Resilient Forest Matrix in Response to Climate Change

 Description: A 3,200-acre western MA property, Notchview provides key forest ecosystem functions including carbon sequestration, healthy soils and water, and wildlife habitat.
 Facing increasing temperatures and shifting rainfall patterns due to climate change, the continued functionality of this landscape is at risk.
-Informed by a 2018 planning effort using the Climate Adaptation Workbook and a forest stewardship plan, The Trustees will implement silvicultural interventions to improve resilience and support transformation of the Acadian Forest.
-Innovative practices will include the planting or deliberate regeneration of central hardwoods to act as seed reservoirs for the future forest and the use of slash walls to protect regeneration from browse, demonstrating to our peers and private landowners the potential of carefully considered forest management.
+Informed by a 2018 planning effort using the Climate Adaptation Workbook and a forest stewardship plan, The Trustees implemented silvicultural interventions to improve resilience and support transformation of the Acadian Forest.
+Innovative practices included the planting and deliberate regeneration of central hardwoods to act as seed reservoirs for the future forest and the use of slash walls to protect regeneration from browse, demonstrating to our peers and private landowners the potential of carefully considered forest management.

 State/Province: Massachusetts